 - If Father asks you to say an act of contrition, you can say “Lord Jesus, Son of God, have mercy on me, a sinner” or use another act of contrition that you know.

-Once you have left the Reconciliation Room you will have the opportunity to stay in the church or chapel to pray longer.
+Once you have left the Reconciliation Room you may have the opportunity to stay in the church or chapel to pray longer.
 It may be possible for you to complete the penance that the priest has given you at that time.